FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2024-10-18-external-start.md

 The external start feature is a great way to allow players or users to start your server when needed without needing access to your server's console.

 ## :green_circle: Starting a Server Using External Start:
+{: .warning}
+> It is not allowed for server owners to use this feature, start your free server in [the console](https://client.falixnodes.net/server/console) instead.

 1. Go to the [External Start page](https://falixnodes.net/startserver).

 2. Enter the IP address of the server you want to start.

     > Specifying the port is not necessary.

+    > you can prefill the subdomain box by adding `#name=yoursubdomain.falixsrv.me` to the end of the page url.

 3. Click on the "**Start Server**{: .purple }" button to initiate a server start.